pytrip/pytripgui/docs/technical.rst

 * 28.08.2016 pytrip (including GUI) is migrated to GIT at Github repository (https://github.com/pytrip/pytrip)

   * pytripgui is extracted to a separate project (https://github.com/pytrip/pytripgui)
-  * Leszek Grzanka joins developer team
+  * Leszek Grzanka joins the developer team

-* 8.05.2018 pytripgui is migrated from wxwidgets to Qt5 framework (https://github.com/pytrip/pytripgui/commit/cb27fc909d132ce5f7a5e0be5df2dbbfd64e6c1d)
+* 08.05.2018 pytripgui is migrated from wxwidgets to Qt5 framework (https://github.com/pytrip/pytripgui/commit/cb27fc909d132ce5f7a5e0be5df2dbbfd64e6c1d)

   * GUI shifts completely from python 2.x to python 3.x

 * 04.2019 Lukasz Jelen joins developer team, introducing MVC architecture in the project

-* 06.2021 Arkadiusz Cwikla, Joanna Fortuna, Michal Krawczyk and Mateusz Lawczyk join project (part of bachelor thesis at AGH University)
+* 06.2021 Arkadiusz Cwikla, Joanna Fortuna, Michal Krawczyk and Mateusz Łaszczyk join project (part of a bachelor thesis at the AGH University)

 Credits